Production CAS and Vault

 Use flag '--verbose' to print some more verbose output

-This command will deploy and provision a CAS in the Kubernetes cluster that automatically fails over in case the CAS crashes, or the CAS does not start up on a particular node.
+This command will deploy and provision a CAS in the Kubernetes cluster that automatically fails over in case the CAS crashes or the CAS does not start up on a particular node.

 Background: Database Recovery Snapshotting